amaratariq/FoundationChestCT/ReadMe.md

 train.py contains code for self-supervised training through masked image pregion prediction.

-Dataloader is provided, please plug in your own data file (csv format) with the following columns
+Dataloader is provided, please plug in your own data file (csv format) with the volume_location